cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 const hello = "Hello, World!"
 ```

-The untyped constant means that the type of `hello` isn't defined yet.
+The untyped constant means that the type of `hello` is not defined yet.

 </HighlightBox>

-Because of static types in Go, you have more freedom with untyped constants than with typed.
+Because of static types in Go, you have more freedom with untyped constants than with typed ones.
 Compare the following two examples:

 ```golang
 const number = 2